10 Managing data

 • Working with detached state

-An efficient application solution requires something more: you must investigate strategies for runtime data management.
+Beyond that, though, an efficient application solution requires something more: you must investigate strategies for runtime data management.
 These strategies are crucial to the performance and correct behavior of the applications.

-10.1 The persistence life cycle
+10.1 The persistence lifecycle

 10.1.1 Entity instance states